viettask/IFQ666_react_web_assignment1/README.md

 5. Open a Pull Request (PR) against the main repository.
 The repository owner will review and merge once approved.

+## Features

+- Basic React setup with a focus on the assignment requirements.
+- [List any additional features or components you implemented here.]

+## Technologies Used

+- React
+- HTML/CSS
+- Javascript (ES6)
+- Bootstrap
+- axios

 ## Project Setup

 To run this project locally: